-In BS2000 only the lbp switch is evaluated here.
+In BS2000 only the lbp switch, the nosplit switch and the O_RECORD entry are evaluated here.
 All other specifications in this parameter are ignored.
 However, they are necessary to create portable programs as they regulate protection bit assignment in the UNIX operating system.